LondheShubham153/dev-gemini-clone/ENV_SETUP.md

   - Whitelist the production server’s IP addresses (or use VPC peering) so that only approved connections are allowed.

 - **Create a Database User:**
-  - Create a user with a secure password and assign necessary roles for read/write operations on your database.
+  - Create a user with a secure password and assign the necessary roles for read/write operations on your database.
   - Store the Username and Password securely; these will later be used in your ConfigMap and secrets for your Kubernetes deployment.

 - **Obtain the Connection String:**
   - In Atlas, click **Connect** and choose **Connect your application**.
   - Update the connection string template by replacing `<username>`, `<password>`, and `<database>` with your credentials and database name.
 For example:
     ```
     mongodb+srv://<username>:<password>@cluster0.mongodb.net/<database>?retryWrites=true&w=majority
     ```